Best daily deals

 Apple users not satisfied with either of the options above should look no further than the Apple AirPods Max.
 The H1 chip guarantees smooth pairing and a stable connection with Apple devices.
 The noise cancelation is the best in the business and renders low and midrange sounds one-eighth as loud as they’d be without the headset.
 Even the sound quality is close to what we consider perfect, so you shouldn’t miss the non-existent equalizer.

-The downside to all this excellence, of course, is the price.
+Of course, the downside to all this excellence is the price.
 At 20 hours, the AirPods Max also doesn’t have great battery life, though you can turn the ANC off to squeeze out a few more hours.
-Since the AirPods Max doesn’t have an audio port, you can’t easily fall back on wired mode, unless you purchase a Lightning-to-3.5mm audio cable for the headphones and a Lightning-to-3.5mm dongle to connect it to your iPhone.
+Since the AirPods Max doesn’t have an audio port, you can’t easily fall back on wired mode unless you purchase a Lightning-to-3.5mm audio cable for the headphones and a Lightning-to-3.5mm dongle to connect it to your iPhone.

 Frequently asked questions